CogComNeuroSci/CogComNeuroSci.github.io/about/index.md

 # Internship students

-Currently, we have no visiting researchers working in our lab.
+Currently, we have no internship students working in our lab.